apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

          - PUSH
          - DELETE

 Each rule is a mapping.
-The YAML data must have a top level key of "ip_addr_acl" and its value must be a mapping or a sequence of mappings, each of those being one rule.
+The YAML data must have a top level key of "ip_allow" and its value must be a mapping or a sequence of mappings, each of those being one rule.

 The keys in a rule are